Texas freeze leaves millions in north Mexico without power

 MEXICO CITY (AP) — Freezing weather in Texas led to a chain of events that left almost 5 million customers in northern Mexico without power Monday as a shortage of natural gas disrupted electricity production.

 Mexico’s government-owned utility, the Federal Electricity Commission, said its operations were left short as the winter storm in Texas froze natural gas pipelines.
+It said some private power plants also began shutting down Sunday night.
+Private plants supply about 80% of power in northern Mexico.

 Mexico uses gas to generate about 60% of its power, compared to about 40% in the United States.
 Mexico built pipelines to take advantage of cheap natural gas from the U.S., often obtained by fracking in Texas, but Mexico does not allow fracking in its own territory.